Endoftenancy Cleaning — Insurance and Safety

 • Client property protection techniques, including non-abrasive methods and fabric-safe treatments

-Training session for cleaning staff covering safety and procedures Our PPE policy is practical and enforced on every job.
+A close-up image of a person's hand wearing an orange rubber glove giving a thumbs-up gesture, with a clean blue spray bottle and a folded blue cleaning cloth resting on a white tiled surface in the background.
+The setting appears to be a kitchen or bathroom area with light-colored wall tiles, indicating a clean and sanitized environment.
+The scene reflects professional cleaning practices, emphasizing hygiene and safety, consistent with services offered by Endoftenancy Cleaning in the London area, including inference from the postcode and town.
+The lighting is bright and natural, enhancing the clarity and cleanliness of the space.
+Our PPE policy is practical and enforced on every job.
 Personal protective equipment for our move-out cleaning teams typically includes gloves, safety glasses, aprons, slip-resistant footwear and, where required, respiratory protection.
 We match PPE to the task: light-duty nitrile gloves for general cleaning, heavier gloves for waste handling, and masks where aerosolised products or dusty conditions are present.
 PPE is treated as mandatory for specified tasks and is replaced on a scheduled basis or whenever damaged.

 We also maintain a PPE inventory and issue items with clear labelling and care instructions.
 All staff receive training in correct donning and doffing techniques, storage and inspection checks to ensure effectiveness.
 Supervisors perform routine spot checks to confirm compliance, and we keep records of PPE issue dates and replacements to support audit trails and insurance requirements.